Using a representative

 - The direct representative is responsible for the customs debt only insofar as they were aware or should have been aware of the incorrectness of information provided in the customs declaration.
 Otherwise, the importer is solely responsible for the customs debt and any post-clearance duties due.

 - The term of payment and other benefits of direct representation are determined by the importer’s authorisations.
-Customs sends the periodic filing (consolidated invoice), if any, to the importer.
+In direct representation, the importer’s guarantee is used if a guarantee is needed.
+Customs also sends the periodic filing (consolidated invoice), if any, to the importer.

 - Direct representation can be used in all procedures.